Apply for a Grant

 To be considered for our December 2017 cycle, submit an LOI by July 31, 2017.

 Astraea's U.S. Fund strategically directs grants to organizations that advance LGBTQ racial and economic justice.
 Reflecting priorities identified by the movements we support, we highlight the themes of anti-criminalization and immigration as key racial and economic justice issues facing LGBTQ communities today.

 Our anti-criminalization strategy is to support LGBTQ community organizations led by the people most affected by systems of oppression--people of color, youth and sex workers--that are fighting laws, policies and practices that criminalize LGBTQ people's lives, dignity and livelihoods.
 This includes work on policing and prison abolition.
-Our immigration strategy is to support LGBTQ immigrant rights organizing that builds a strong base of LGBTQ immigrant leaders and allies, fights harsh immigration enforcement policies, and increases visibility of the impact of the criminalization of LGBTQ immigrants.
+Our migrant justice strategy is to support LGBTQ immigrant rights organizing that builds a strong base of LGBTQ immigrant leaders and allies, fights harsh immigration enforcement policies, and increases visibility of the impact of the criminalization of LGBTQ immigrants.
 We are currently not accepting unsolicited proposals for these funding strategies.

 INTERSEX HUMAN RIGHTS FUND